goauthentik/authentik/website/integrations/services/weblate/index.md

 ## What is Weblate

-> Weblate is a copylefted libre software web-based continuous localization system, used by over 2500 libre projects and companies in more than 165 countries.
+> Weblate is a copylefted libre software web-based continuous localization system.
 >
 > -- https://weblate.org/en/